Campaign Management

 Webhook Security and Verification

-Webhook security is implemented through optional HMAC-SHA256 signature verification, ensuring that incoming webhook requests originate from Phishing Club and haven't been tampered with during transmission.
+Webhook security is implemented through HMAC-SHA256 signature verification, ensuring that incoming webhook requests originate from Phishing Club and haven't been tampered with during transmission.
 This cryptographic verification provides confidence in the authenticity and integrity of webhook data.

 When configuring a webhook with a secret key, each request includes an X-Signature header containing an HMAC-SHA256 signature of the request body.
-Your receiving application can verify this signature to confirm the webhook's authenticity.
+Your application can verify this signature to confirm the webhook's authenticity.

 Signature Verification Implementation